SKTeamLab/esm-msr/README.md

 ### Expected Output

-Examples are shown below after loading the CSV under the indicated settings for the structure `1UFM`.
-The expected runtime for this example is 1 minute for inference on an NVIDIA GPU or 5 minutes on a CPU in addition to up to two minutes to load visual elements in ChimeraX.
+Examples are shown below after loading the CSV under the indicated settings for the structure `1UFM`, corresponding to single (default) and double mutant screens for the top and bottom graphics, respectively.
+The expected runtime for the top example, which uses only single mutations is 1 minute for inference on an NVIDIA GPU or 5 minutes on a CPU in addition to up to two minutes to load visual elements in ChimeraX.
+If running doubles, as required for the lower example, the expected GPU runtime is 2-3 hours when computing every pairwise interaction, but it is recommended to set a maximum heavy atom distance of <10 Angstrom to greatly speed up inference by omitting pairs unlikely to interact.
+Setting the default threshold of 6 Angstroms will give a 20-30 minute compute time on most GPUs at the default batch size of 16.

 ![Alt text](_assets/tool_pub_alt.png)